BrinthanK/Website/simongravelle.github.io-main/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: MSc by Research
+    institution: University of Moratuwa
+    year: 2022-23
-    - course: PhD in Nanofluidics
+  - course: BSc (Hons) in Engineering
-      institution: University of Lyon (France)
+    institution: University of Moratuwa
-      year: 2015
+    year: 2017-22

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons